Linear syzygies on curves with prescribed gonality: Background on Syzygies

-We collect some results on syzygies of curves which, taken together, reduce Conjecture \ref{secant-conj} to the extremal case of line bundles of degree $d=2g-1+\mbox{gon}(C)$.
-We first quote from \cite{aprodu-higher}, Lemma 4.1: \begin{lem} Let $C$ be a smooth curve of genus $g$ and $L$ a line bundle of degree $d \geq g$ with $h^1(C, L)=0$.
+We collect some results on syzygies of curves which, taken together, reduce Theorem \ref{arb-gon} to the extremal case of line bundles of degree $d=2g-1+\mbox{gon}(C)$.
+We quote from \cite{aprodu-nagel}, Theorem 4.27: \begin{lem} Let $C$ be a smooth curve of genus $g$ and $L$ a line bundle of degree $d \geq g$ with $h^1(C, L)=0$.
 Assume $K_{p,1}(C,L)=0$.
 Then $K_{p+1,1}(C,L(x))=0$, for any point $x \in C$ such that $L(x)$ is base point free. \end{lem}

 It is standard, see e.g. \cite{aprodu-nagel}, Corollary 2.13, that if $L\ncong \OO_C$ is a globally generated line bundle on a smooth curve $C$, if $K_{p,1}(C,L)=0$, then $K_{p+1,1}(C,L)=0$.
 Accordingly, there are several natural invariants which one can read directly off the Betti table of an embedded curve $C\stackrel{|L|}\hookrightarrow \PP^{r(L)}$ and which measure the length of the linear and the quadratic strand respectively: